-Many standards-setting organizations (SSOs) ask holders of patents that are believed to be "essential" to the manufacture of standards-compliant products (sometimes termed "standard-essential patents" or "SEPs") to commit to making licenses available to an "unlimited" number of potential licensees on terms that are "reasonable and non-discriminatory" (RAND), also known as "fair, reasonable, and non-discriminatory" (FRAND).
-Many commentators have lamented that such SSOs provide little or nothing in the way of guidance as to what they mean by RAND royalties or licensing terms.
+Standards-setting organizations ("SSOs") typically ask holders of patents that are believed to be "essential" to the manufacture of standards-compliant products (sometimes termed standard-essential patents or "SEPs") to commit to making licenses available to an "unlimited" number of potential standard users on terms that are "reasonable and nondiscriminatory" (RAND), also known as "fair, reasonable, and nondiscriminatory" (FRAND).3 Many commentators have lamented that such SSOs provide little or no guidance on what they mean by RAND royalties or licensing terms.
 Consequently, disputes over whether particular licensing terms are RAND may occur.

-Competition authorities in particular have expressed concerns that, without clear guidance as to what RAND means, patent holders who have "essential" patents may have some degree of market power over implementers wanting to make standards-compliant products in the relevant technology markets, given the difficulty of collectively changing standards once they have been adopted, and given the desire by implementers to make standards-compliant products (in some markets, non-compliant products are not commercially viable).
+Competition authorities in particular have expressed concerns that without clear guidance as to what RAND means, patent holders who have "essential" patents may have some degree of market power over implementers wanting to make standards-compliant products in the relevant technology markets, given the difficulty of collectively changing standards once they have been adopted, and given the desire of implementers to make standards-compliant products.
+(In some markets, non-compliant products are not commercially viable.)

-A number of commentators have proposed various criteria that they say reflect what RAND "should" mean in order to attain some (often not clearly specified) goals or desiderata.
-Some SSOs are contemplating amending their intellectual property rights (IPR) policies to provide more guidance as to what they mean by RAND, but until recently none of those proposals has been accepted.
-Until recently, courts had not provided much guidance as to what FRAND means.
-Four recent U.S. District Court cases-Apple v.
+A number of commentators have proposed various criteria that they say reflect what RAND should mean so as to attain some (often not clearly specified) goals or desiderata.
+As of August 2016, some SSOs have contemplated amending their intellectual property rights (IPR) policies to provide more guidance on the definition of RAND.
+Until 2015, however, when the IEEE adopted a number of changes to its IPR policy, none of those proposals had been accepted.
+Moreover, until 2013, U.S. courts had not provided much guidance regarding the meaning of FRAND.
+Four U.S. District Court cases-Apple v.
 Motorola, Motorola v.
-Microsoft, In Re Innovatio, and Ericsson v.
-D-Link-and one appellate decision, by the Federal Circuit (in the Apple v.
-Motorola case) have provided some guidance as to how U.S. courts consider RAND licensing issues.
-This article summarizes and evaluates those opinions from the perspective of economics and public policy.
+Microsoft, In re Innovatio, and Ericsson v.
+D-Link-and one appellate decision, by the Federal Circuit (in Apple v.
+Motorola4) have provided some guidance on how U.S. courts consider RAND licensing disputes.
+This article summarizes and evaluates those judicial opinions from the perspective of economics and public policy.

-Two decisions, by Judge Robart in the Microsoft v.
-Motorola case and by Judge Holderman in the In Re Innovatio case, have articulated the criteria that those courts used to assess RAND royalties and have awarded such royalties.
-In addition, in the Ericsson v.
-D-Link case, a Texas jury awarded Ericsson \$10.1 million in patent infringement damages against a number of device manufacturers for infringement of various Ericsson patents that had been declared "essential" to the Wi-Fi standard, and the trial judge ordered an ongoing royalty of \$0.15/unit on future sales.
-(All cases were appealed.)
+Two decisions, by Judge Robart in Microsoft v.
+Motorola5 and by Judge Holderman in In re Innovatio,6 have articulated the criteria used to assess RAND royalties and have awarded such royalties.
+In addition, in Ericsson v.
+D-Link,7 a Texas jury awarded Ericsson \$10.1 million in patent-infringement damages against a number of device manufacturers for infringement of various Ericsson patents that had been declared "essential" to the Wi-Fi standard, and the trial judge ordered an ongoing royalty of \$0.15 per unit on future sales.8 (All these cases were appealed.)

-Courts in the United States have experience in determining "reasonable royalty" patent infringement damages in patent cases.
-To our knowledge, no SSO has explicitly addressed the issue of whether "reasonable" in the context of RAND/FRAND should be interpreted as being synonymous with "reasonable" in the sense of patent infringement damages.
-Certain legal doctrines constrain "reasonable royalty" patent infringement damages (such as the proposition that U.S. courts can only award patent infringement damages on products "made, used, or sold" in the United States), and those doctrines do not appear to have any analog in the RAND standards-setting context.
-Also, "reasonable royalty" patent damages are only awarded if the patent holder shows that (some or all of) the accused products infringe at least one valid claim of the patents in suit; RAND royalties can be and often are negotiated for what might be termed "untested" patents, for which the issues of validity and/or infringement have not been resolved (and which are often highly disputed).
-We have discussed the economic significance of the distinction between "untested" patents and proven-valid-and-infringed patents at length elsewhere.
-That said, and given that few if any SSOs define what they mean by RAND, the few courts that have considered interpreting RAND licensing have largely relied on (suitably modified) versions of the criteria used in determining "reasonable royalty" patent infringement damages.
+Courts in the United States have experience in determining "reasonable royalty" patent-infringement damages in patent cases.
+To our knowledge, no SSO has explicitly addressed the issue of whether "reasonable" in the context of FRAND should be interpreted as being synonymous with "reasonable" in the sense of patent-infringement damages.
+Certain legal doctrines constrain "reasonable royalty" patentinfringement damages (such as the proposition that U.S. courts can award patent-infringement damages only on products "made, used, or sold" in the United States), and those doctrines do not appear to have any analog in the RAND standards-setting context.
+In addition, "reasonable royalty" patent damages are awarded only if the patent holder shows that (some or all of) the accused products infringe at least one valid claim of the patents in suit; RAND royalties can be and often are negotiated for what might be termed "untested" patents, for which the issues of validity or infringement have not been resolved (and